 When it comes to the potential solutions, legislators should be considering mitigating the potential risks posed by TikTok.

 We believe that a least restrictive means approach can appropriately result in proposals that seek to address the underlying concerns without substantively impacting the interests of consumers and their rights writ large.

 Never has the United States government taken such an action as to ban an app.
 Over the last several years, the government has been using its vast powers to implement other tight restrictions and controls on Chinese owned companies.

 For example, the FCC banned the sale and import of new communications equipment from five Chinese companies, including Huawei and ZTE, Chinese telecommunications companies.
 The arguments there were like the ones we hear today; National security and we don’t want Chinese hardware in our critical communications infrastructure.

-Most recently, the International Trade Commission implemented export controls on Chinese semiconductors under the guise of national security and wanting to encourage reshoring of microprocessors production to the United States.
+Most recently, the Bureau of Industry and Security implemented export controls on Chinese semiconductors under the guise of national security and wanting to encourage reshoring of microprocessors production to the United States.